 This is true with any persuasion, but it’s especially true when you write online.
 You want your argument to play to the emotions of your reader.
 Benefits, such as why your company’s moisturizer will make the person look and feel younger, are much more exciting than the list of ingredients in the same product.
 Quicksprout explains in their article, “19 Copywriting Strategies to Persuade Your Readers”, “Benefits sell the product and give customers a reason to buy; features explain clearly what they’ll receive by using your product and give customers something to compare against the competition.
 Features are still needed, but they’re not the primary selling point”.
 We couldn’t agree more.

 6. Be specific.

-It’s much easier to persuade someone when you have facts and data to use.
-Rather than says something like “You’ll double your monthly sales by using our product”, say instead, “Our customers have averaged a 51% increase in sales by using our product”.
+When you have facts and data to use, it’s much easier to persuade someone.
+Rather than saying something like, “You’ll double your monthly sales by using our product,” say instead, “Our customers have averaged a 51% increase in sales by using our product”.
 It’s much less vague and gives your argument a lot more credibility.

-The art of persuasion isn’t something that you can expect to do perfectly the first time you attempt it.
-However, with practice and by using one or more of our tips, you should be able to effectively share your ideas, become a successful sales person and be assertive in the workplace without antagonizing those around you or, conversely, feeling like the world is taking advantage of you.
+The art of persuasion isn’t something you can expect to do perfectly on the first attempt.
+However, with practice and by using one or more of our tips, you should be able to share your ideas effectively, become a successful salesperson and be assertive in the workplace without antagonizing those around you or, conversely, feeling like the world is taking advantage of you.
 We wish you good luck!